materialscloud-org/optimade-maker/README.md

 ### Structure `id`s and property files

-`optimake` will assign an `id` for each structure based on its full path in the archive, following a simple deterministic rule: from the set of all archive paths, the maximum common path prefix and postfix (including file extensions) are removed.
+`optimade-maker` will assign an `id` for each structure based on its full path in the archive, following a simple deterministic rule: from the set of all archive paths, the maximum common path prefix and postfix (including file extensions) are removed.
 E.g.

 ```
 structures.zip/cifs/set1/101.cif